Health and Wellness Educators (HAWEs)

 - Is comfortable with public speaking and one-on-one interaction

-- Is a role model for positive health behavior
+- Is a role model of positive health behaviors

 Donna Lynn Darmody M.S., C.W.P.